hyva-themes/magento2-hyva-admin/docs/guides/quickstart/index.md

 Grid row actions, mass actions, paging and filtering can also be configured as needed.

-If this quick start was a bit too terse, check out the **walkthrough**.
+If this quick start was a bit too terse, check out the [walkthrough](../hyva-admin-grid-walkthrough/prerequisites-for-a-grid.md).

 Also, maybe have a look at the Examples documentation and the Grid XML reference for more information.